julio-cfa/julio-cfa.github.io/_cves/loading-modules-for-rce-in-freeswitch.md

 I communicated this finding to the FreeSWITCH security team a year ago.
 They indicated that this is intended behavior and that the ability to load modules from arbitrary paths is by design - thus, no CVE was issued.
 Regardless, it was fun diving into FreeSWITCH's code and playing with possible attack paths.

-Also, there's a part 2 of this post and you can see it here: [More Ways of Achieving RCE/Privesc in FreeSWITCH](https://bulio.io/cves-and-research/more-ways-of-achieving-rce-privesc-in-freeswitch/).
+Also, there's a part 2 of this post and you can see it here: [More Ways to Achieve RCE/Privesc in FreeSWITCH](https://bulio.io/cves-and-research/more-ways-of-achieving-rce-privesc-in-freeswitch/).

 PS: Everything in this article was tested on FreeSWITCH v1.10.12 running as the `root` user (Linux) / `Administrator` user (Windows).